Sugar Glider as a Pet: Questions & Answers

 Since they definitely DO love to jump and play, a larger cage is fine for older, adult Gliders.
 However, as young babies and adolescents, a large cage can actually be counter-productive to the bonding process.

-Will They Get Along With My Other Pets?
+How Do They Get Along With Dogs, Cats & Other Pets?

 Once your baby gliders have started to bond with you and your family, one of the most rewarding things about watching them grow up is observing “first-hand” how they form lifelong bonds with the OTHER pets in your home.